 If you take a tour through these cathedrals individually they cost about €60 if you take the walking tour to all of them it will cost €150 or higher.

 One place I highly recommend to see is the sea organ.
 This is a completely unique place that is a must-see.
 At the end of the harbor are a set of stairs with carved holes in the sides and tops of the stairs which create music when the wind blows.

 On a nice day or the weekend, this place is pretty packed and there are often noisy street performers that may distract from the sounds of the organ.
 I went very early in the morning to document the sounds of this beautiful musical instrument and practically had the place to myself.

 Near the sea-organ is the “Greeting Sun” installation created by Nikola Bašić.
 During the day the sun charges a platform with energy which is then transformed into electricity.
 And when the sun sets the converted energy creates a beautiful light show under your feet.
 The lights are quite mesmerizing and many people come to hang out and enjoy the “Greeting Suns'” performance.

 In the high and shoulder season, you can see all sorts of street performers out to entertain the crowds.
 Dancers, singers, musicians, contortionists, costumed characters, and much more are scattered all over the harbor hoping to make a little cash.

 Cost: Free (Depending if you want to donate)

 Take it all in

-We ended our evening by grabbing a beer and sat at the edge of the pier observing people, listening to music, and watching the blue water change colors as the sun set on the horizon.
+I ended my evening by grabbing a beer and sat at the edge of the pier observing people, listening to music, and watching the blue water change colors as the sunset on the horizon.
 Zadar is a popular tourist destination so it was difficult to understand who was Croatian and who was a foreigner.
 It was fun trying to guess where everyone was from or what language they were speaking.